double16/linux-dev-workstation/CONTRIBUTING.md

 ## Building in Azure

 If you'd like to use a VM in the cloud to build the boxes, Azure supports nested virtualization.
-The `builder` directory has a Packer `builder.json` file to build the VM with Packer, VirtualBox and QEMU.
+The `builder` directory has a Packer `builder.json` file to build the VM with Packer, VirtualBox and QEMU/libvirt.

 ### Configure your Azure Account